A Perturbation-Based Kernel Approximation Framework: Equivalence with the Nystr o m method

 \section{Equivalence with the Nystr{\"o}m method}

-In this section, we prove that our perturbation extension framework~\eqref{eqn:pert_extension} is in fact a generalization of the Nystr{\"o}m method described in Section~\ref{sec:preliminaries_nystrom}, by showing that the Nystr{\"o}m method arises from our extension framework by a specific choice of $K^s$.
+In this section, we prove that our perturbation-based kernel approximation framework~\eqref{eqn:pert_extension} is in fact a generalization of the Nystr{\"o}m method described in Section~\ref{sec:preliminaries_nystrom}, by showing that the Nystr{\"o}m method arises from our kernel approximation framework by a specific choice of $K^s$.